Authentic Lessons for 21st Century Learning

 Display slide 7 and play the “Five Elements of a Story” Flocabulary video for students.
 Once the video has ended, discuss the similarities and differences between elements in the video and students’ Quick Writes.

 Display slide 8.
 Instruct students to revise their original Quick Writes, adding information as necessary.
-Once students have revised their Quick Writes, encourage them to share with a partner once again before a whole-class discussion commences on the five important parts of a narrative that will be the focus for this lesson: plot, setting, characters, conflict, and theme.
+Once students have revised their Quick Writes, encourage them to share with a partner once again before guiding a whole-class discussion on the five important parts of a narrative that will be the focus for this lesson: plot, setting, characters, conflict, and theme.

 Display slide 9.
 Allow students to further discuss their prior knowledge of and experiences with these literary elements in terms of both reading and writing.
 Encourage students to add to these five aspects based on their Quick Writes.
 For example, students might also add that dialogue is an important part of narrative writing.